wiledal/wordleee/readme.md

 🔌 Based on Node.js (with the amazing [Ink package](https://github.com/vadimdemedes/ink))!
 📅 Follows the same word progression as the original game! (please don't sue me)
 ✨ Possible to play past (or future) words!
-😎 Playing games in the terminal is really hip?
+😎 Playing games in the terminal is really cool?

 ## How to play